dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

-# Appendix K Solution Validation Overview
+# Appendix K Solution validation overview

 Validation of the complete solution is based on the hardware in the Ready Architecture, as defined in the Dell EMC Ready Architecture for Red Hat OpenStack Platform - Architecture Guide - Version 13, the JetPack software, and utilizes several tools to ensure the functionality of the solution.
-In addition, the Solution, once validated, is listed by the OpenStack Foundation (https://www.openstack.org/marketplace/distros/distribution/emc/dell-emc-ready-arch-for-red-hat-openstack) as a Certified .
+In addition, the Solution, once validated, is listed by the OpenStack Foundation (https://www.openstack.org/marketplace/distros/distribution/emc/dell-emc-ready-arch-for-red-hat-openstack) as a certified .

-> Topics:
-> * Solution Validation Hardware
-> * Solution Validation Tools and Certifications
-> * Tempest Results
-> * Test Results from Deployment Validation Sanity

-### Solution Validation Hardware
+### Solution validation hardware

 **Hardware components used in the solution include:**

-	Node 1: Dell EMC PowerEdge R640 Solution Admin Host with the Red Hat OpenStack Platform Director and the Red Hat Ceph Storage Dashboard Installed
+* Node 1: Dell EMC PowerEdge R640 Solution Admin Host with the Red Hat OpenStack Platform Director and the Red Hat Ceph Storage Dashboard Installed
-	Nodes 2 - 4: Dell EMC PowerEdge R640 OpenStack Controllers
+* Nodes 2 - 4: Dell EMC PowerEdge R640 OpenStack Controllers
-	Nodes 5 - 7 Dell EMC PowerEdge R640 Nova Compute Nodes
+* Nodes 5 - 7 Dell EMC PowerEdge R640 Nova Compute Nodes
-	Nodes 8 - 10: Dell EMC PowerEdge R740xd Storage Nodes
+* Nodes 8 - 10: Dell EMC PowerEdge R740xd Storage Nodes

-	Dell Networking S3048-ON Switch
+* Dell Networking S3048-ON Switch
-	Dell Networking S4048-ON Switch
+* Dell Networking S4048-ON Switch
-	Dell Networking S5248F Switch
+* Dell Networking S5248F Switch

-### Solution Validation Tools and Certifications
+### Solution validation tools and certifications

 #### The tools used to validate the deployed solution include: